Inexpensive and Safe Shipping of Woodblock Prints

 - a flat plastic bag or plastic slip to place the prints in;

 - Several pieces of foam-board (see Figure 1) that is commonly used behind pictures in picture frames.
 An alternative is a 'corrugated plastic' sheet that looks just like corrugated cardboard, only it is plastic.
 Both are strong and lightweight.
+Thin plyboard (3 to 5 ply) is also excellent.
 You can probably get the foam-board from an art supply or picture framing shop.
 The corrugated plastic can usually be bought from a DIY hardware store.

-- A Jiffy padded envelope (see Figure 2) or a sheet of thick wrapping paper.
+- A Jiffy padded envelope (see Figure 2), bubble wrap, or a sheet of thick wrapping paper.

 - Sticky tape (Cello tape).